-63. Q. What must be done after the Hose Pipes between two vehicles have been coupled together ?
+63. Q. What must be done after the Hose Coupling Pipes between two vehicles have been connected together?

-A. The corresponding Train Pipe Cocks must be fully opened to allow a free passage for the compressed air through the Train Pipe.
+A. The corresponding Brake Pipe Cocks must be fully opened to allow a free passage for the compressed air through the Brake Pipe.

-64. Q. Before uncoupling the Hose Pipes between two vehicles, what must be done?
+64. Q. Before disconnecting the Hose Coupling Pipes between two vehicles, what must be done?

-A. The corresponding Train Pipe Cocks must always be closed.

-65. Q. What must be done with the Train Pipe Cock on the tender immediately before coupling the Hose Pipe to that on the first vehicle of the train ?
+A. The corresponding Brake Pipe Cocks must always be closed.
+65. Q. What must be done with the Brake Pipe Cock on the tender immediately before connecting the Hose Coupling Pipe to that on the first vehicle of the train?

-A. It should be opened momentarily to give the Train Pipe of the locomotive and tender a good blow out to remove grit and other foreign matter.
+A. It should be opened momentarily to give the Brake Pipe of the locomotive a good blow out to remove grit and other foreign matter.